Quest 3 modding updated guide: How to Make the Meta Quest 3 More Comfortable

 This VR Cover padding literally feels like a cushion on your face – it’s sooo soft!
 I get no more red marks on my face.

 The product comes with two versions: a thicker cushion and a thinner one.

 The thinner one allows your face to get closer to the lens (even closer than the original foam) and increases your ‘field of view‘ by a few degrees.
 The thicker one greatly enhances comfort.

-To me, I like the thicker one better because the extra comfort is worth the small decrease in field of view, but both are more comfortable than the stock foam.
+To me, I like the thicker one better because the extra comfort is worth the small decrease in field of view, but both are much more comfortable than the original stock foam.

 In my opinion, this is a must-have mod for everyone.
 Not only does it improve comfort, but it also offers: